dajuno/zib_ecg_dnn_challenge/README.rst

 Run the test case of ECG signal classification
 -----------------------------------------------

-In JupyterLab, execute the notebook :code:`ecg_resnet.ipynb` to:
+In JupyterLab, inside the folder :code:`work/`, execute the notebook :code:`ecg_resnet.ipynb` to:

 1. connect to the data base, obtain and preprocess the timeseries data,
 2. build the  ResNet (Residual Neural Network) model with keras as proposed by https://github.com/spdrnl/ecg/blob/master/ECG.ipynb,